Democrats seize on Biden’s embrace of changing the filibuster

 “He may not have started there, but the reality of seeing his agenda totally mugged by the GOP filibuster has required a more aggressive posture,” said Rahm Emanuel, who is close with Biden and was former president Barack Obama’s chief of staff.

-Biden succeeded in passing his $1.9 trillion coronavirus relief package through the Senate, despite unified Republican opposition, by attracting every Democratic senator and having Vice President Harris cast the tiebreaking vote.
+Biden succeeded in passing his $1.9 trillion coronavirus relief package through the Senate, despite unified Republican opposition, by attracting every Democratic senator and having Vice President Harris cast the tiebreaking vote to begin debate on the bill.
 But that bill passed under special procedures for circumventing the filibuster that can be used only rarely.

 “He knows that to save the Senate, and to save his agenda, the filibuster has not to be ended, but it has to be amended,” Emanuel said.
 “Otherwise, both the institution and the agenda will be a victim of the Grim Reaper.”